 Fennica - the Finnish National Bibliography is a database dedicated to the Finnish national imprint.

 It contains information on books from 1488, newspapers frorm 1711, series, maps, audiovisuals and electronic materials.
 It also includes prepublication data from publishers and information on materials published outside of Finland that relate to Finland or are written by a Finnish author.
 The database also has information on ephemera publications.

 In addition, the Fennica database includes a list of new titles as well as a list of fiction and non-fiction missing from the National Collection.

 The database is based on the materials provided pursuant to provisions in the Act on Collecting and Preserving Cultural Materials (Laki kulttuuriaineistojen tallettamisesta ja säilyttämisestä1433/2007) and it complies with international recommendations on national bibliographies.

-The database grows annually by approximately 16,000 monograph and 700 continuing publication titles.The database comprises approximately 900,000 books and other monograph records (printed or electronic materials), approximately 73,000 continuing publications (journals or serial publications) and approximately 52,000 maps.
+The database grows annually by approximately 14,000 monograph and 700 continuing publication titles.The database comprises over million books and other monograph records (printed or electronic materials), approximately 73,000 continuing publications (journals or serial publications) and approximately 52,000 maps.

 - Free of charge